Prajwal-koundinya/C-Footprint-Optimization/README.md

 # C-Footprint-Optimization
-🌱 Carbon Footprint Optimizer for Supply Chain Logistics 🚛 A smart deep learning-powered tool to predict carbon emissions in supply chains based on emission factors and margin data.
-This project helps businesses make eco-friendly logistics decisions by estimating CO₂e per dollar spent.
+Carbon Footprint Optimizer for Supply Chain Logistics, smart deep learning-powered tool to predict carbon emissions in supply chains based on emission factors and margin data.

 Try out the application which is live
 # 🌱 Carbon Footprint Optimization in Supply Chain Logistics 🚛